Best used small cars 2021

 Brits love small cars, and since most of us can't afford to buy brand-new models, it stands to reason that used small cars are the most popular of all.
 But which ones are the best to buy now?

 When we talk about small cars, we're really focusing on two different types of car - superminis and city cars.
-Superminis are the larger of the two and cars such as the Ford Fiesta and Volkswagen Polo fall into this category.
+Superminis are the larger of the two and cars such as Ford's Fiesta and Volkswagen's Polo fall into this category.
 City cars are smaller, lighter and often have tiny 1.0-litre engines that are focused on economy and low insurance costs.
 They're not as practical, but tend to be cheaper than superminis.

 Yet no matter which type of small car you choose, running costs and maintenance are cheap.
 These cars use small, efficient engines for strong fuel economy and low insurance costs, even for young drivers.
 The light weight of these cars means that things like brakes and tyres last a long time, too.